CORPORATE DISCLOSURE, CONFIDENTIALITY AND

 PRE-CLEARANCE OF TRADES

-To protect the reputation of the Company and avoid the appearance of impropriety, all directors, officers, senior management and country managers of the Company and its subsidiaries, whether or not they are Covered Persons, are recommended to pre-clear all proposed trades in the Company's securities, whether by themselves or by their Related Parties, including the exercise of stock options, with the Corporate Secretary of the Company or such other person as may be designated by the Company from time to time, to ensure that the Company is not in a blackout period.
+To protect the reputation of the Company and avoid the appearance of impropriety, all directors, officers, senior management and country managers of the Company and its subsidiaries, whether or not they are Covered Persons, are recommended to pre-clear all proposed trades in the Company’s securities, whether by themselves or by their Related Parties, including the exercise of stock options, with the Chief Financial Officer of the Company or such other person as may be designated by the Company from time to time, to ensure that the Company is not in a blackout period.

 IV.
 COMMUNICATION AND ENFORCEMENT